Milk (2008 American film): Development

 In April 2007, the director sought to direct the biopic based on a script by Dustin Lance Black, while at the same time, director Bryan Singer was developing The Mayor of Castro Street, which had been in development hell.
 By the following September, Sean Penn was attached to play Harvey Milk and Matt Damon was attached to play Milk's assassin, Dan White.
 Damon pulled out later in September due to scheduling conflicts.
 By November, Focus Features moved forward with Van Sant's production, Milk, while Singer's project ran into trouble with the writers' strike.
 In December 2007, actors Josh Brolin, Emile Hirsch, Alison Pill, and James Franco joined Milk, with Brolin replacing Damon as Dan White.

+Filming

 Milk began filming on location in San Francisco in January 2008.
 The production design and costume design crew for the film researched the history of the city's gay community in the archives of the GLBT Historical Society in San Francisco, where they spent several weeks reviewing photographs, film and video, newspapers, historic textiles and ephemera, as well as the personal belongings of Harvey Milk, which were donated to the institution by the estate of Scott Smith.
 The crew also talked to people who knew Milk to shape their approach to the era.

 The filmmakers also revisited the location of Milk's camera shop on Castro Street and dressed the street to match the film's 1970s setting.
 The camera shop, which had become a gift shop, was bought out by the filmmakers for a couple of months to use in production.
 Production on Castro Street also revitalized the Castro Theatre, whose facade was repainted and whose neon marquee was redone.
 Filming also took place at the San Francisco City Hall, while White's office, where Milk was assassinated, was recreated elsewhere due to the city hall's offices having become more modern.
 Filmmakers also intended to show a view of the San Francisco Opera House from the redesign of White's office.
 Filming finished March 2008.

 The film offers special thanks to The Times of Harvey Milk for "its enormous contribution to the making of this movie", and to its director and producer, Rob Epstein.